Bensgts/Industry-Earnings-Survey/README.md

 # Industry Earnings Survey - Interactive Prototype

 The web-based prototype represents a government style survey.
 Using to basis of a high-fidelity Figma design it incorporates HTML and CSS to create a fully functioning website.
 The prototype demonstrates use of semantic HTML, accessible interaction states, and user-centred design principles.
+The prototype was designed iteratively in CodePen.
+Semantic HTML was used as the basis then CSS was applied reflecting the style elements from the high fidelity Figma prototype.
+The source Figma prototype can be found at: https://www.figma.com/design/WEadueZauvI1aJOoIZgrHO/Industry-Earnings-Survey-Interactive-Prototype?node-id=0-1&t=eZp7FLUnNfQWpzeA-1

 ## Live prototype